ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 </div>

 Here is an example of how to convert a risk score to a decision tree.
-The table on the left is a risk score with three conditions and the the figure on the right is the corresponding decision tree.
+The table on the left is a risk score with three conditions and the figure on the right is the corresponding decision tree.
-For each node in the tree, the branch towards right represents the path to go if the condition is true.
+For each node in the tree, the branch towards the right represents the path to go if the condition is true.
-The leaves represents the final risk score of the given condition.
+The leaves represent the final risk score of the given condition.

 <div style="width: 100%; overflow-x: auto; margin-bottom: 20pt">
   <span style="width: 50%; overflow-x: auto; display: inline-block; margin: auto; float: left;">